A financially strategic plan for farming succession

 Joint ventures can also provide a suitable option, helping you to change direction while mentoring incoming new entrants.
 Simply renting land out has important IHT and CGT implications, so joint ventures can be really attractive.
 They are good for the industry in terms of bringing in new blood and marrying it with experience, and they can minimise the negative tax implications.

-Every business will find a different way to manage succession planning to secure the future viability of the farm.
+Every farming business will find a different way to manage succession planning to secure the future viability of the farm.
 Just by having the conversation, you and your family will feel more in control and more confident about the future.
 It’s an exciting time to move ahead.